runceel/ReactiveProperty/docs/docs/README.md

 }
 ```

-ReactiveProperty is implemented through IObservable&lt;T&gt;.
+ReactiveProperty is implemented through `IObservable<T>`.
 Yes!
 You can use LINQ.

 ```csharp
 var name = new ReactiveProperty<string>();